Australian-Parliamentary-Speech/Scraper/README.md

 The output file will be in Outputs/hansard/{{year}}/

 To run different year ranges or a specific year, hansard.toml file needs to be editted.

-# To inspect how each node is processed

-In the directory src/nodes, all the information regarding how each node is processed is stored in the corresponding file.
-For example, how nodes with nodename "p" would be stored in PNode.jl.
-The detailed documentation can be accessed in both docs/build/nodes/index.html or the docstrings in each function.